tzsk/vuex-store-validator/readme.md

 This package also has support for any custom schema validator you may choose.
 You can create your own implementation and extend this package to use that shcema.

-Though Vuex allowes you to set the store state directly without calling any mutation.
-This package won't validate anything outside the mutations mutations.
+Though Vuex allows you to set the store state directly without calling any mutation.
+This package won't validate anything outside the mutations.

 ## :package: Installation